Dallinger/Dallinger/docs/source/developing_wallace_setup_guide.rst

 virtual environment before installing the dependencies.
 If you want to be extra carfeul, run the command ``workon wallace``, which will ensure that you are in the right virtual environment.

+**Note**: if you are using Anaconda – as of August 10, 2016 – you will need to follow special :doc:`Anaconda installation instructions
+<wallace_with_anaconda>`.
+This should be fixed in future versions.

 ::